2a486f72/mega-client/README.md

 The project comes with an automated test suite that tests both stand-alone pieces of functionality (e.g. crypto) and high-level client functionality (e.g. file upload/download).

+Note that some of the tests are very slow (marked with the "Slow" category) because they are intended to test the transfer of a large amount of data.
+In addition to pure bandwidth concerns, the Mega API is also very aggressive about slowing you down, so you probably will not be able to even use your full bandwidth - the rate limiting kicks in very fast.

 The test data is included and tests accounts are automatically populated with the relevant data.
 All you need to do is to create a file called MegaAccounts.json in your Documents folder.
 This file should include credentials for two Mega accounts to use for testing.
 The file format is shown below.

 	{